ChrisZie/HugoSymphony/content/_index.md

 ---
 date: 2020-03-10T06:25:09.000+00:00
 heroheader:
-- heroHeading: Conservation is a Symphony
+- heroHeading: Conservation<br>is the greatest<br>Symphony
-- heroHeading: Our network is your orchestra
+- heroHeading: Our global network is your orchestra
 - heroHeading: Our incredible volunteers are the stars
 - heroHeading: And the whole planet is your audience
 slides: